MarzenkaS/Rock-Paper-Scissors-Game/README.md

 - From the source section drop-down menu, selected Deploy from a branch.
 Below I set up Main for branch and I saved it.
 - After that the page was automatically refreshed.

-Here you can see live link [Comfy House](https://marzenkas.github.io/Comfy-House-New/)
+Here you can see live link [Rock, Paper, Scissors Game](https://8000-marzenkas-rockpaperscis-vslvbwr5z17.ws-eu115.gitpod.io/)

 ## Credits